Adaptive Hamiltonian Variational Integrators and Symplectic Accelerated Optimization: Hamiltonian Variational Integrators

-Hamiltonian and Lagrangian variational integrators are not always equivalent.
-In particular, it was shown in \cite{ScLe2017} that in some cases even when the Hamiltonian and Lagrangian integrators are analytically equivalent they can have different numerical properties.
+Examples of Hamiltonian variational integrators include Galerkin variational integrators ~\cite{LeZh2011}, Prolongation-Collocation variational integrators~\cite{LeSh2011}, and Taylor variational integrators~\cite{ScShLe2017}.
+In many cases, the Type I and Type II/III approaches will produce equivalent integrators.
+This equivalence has been established in \cite{ScShLe2017} for Taylor variational integrators provided the Lagrangian is hyperregular, and in \cite{LeZh2011} for generalized Galerkin variational integrators constructed using the same choices of basis functions and numerical quadrature formula provided the Hamiltonian is hyperregular.
+However, Hamiltonian and Lagrangian variational integrators are not always equivalent.
+In particular, it was shown in \cite{ScLe2017} that even when the Hamiltonian and Lagrangian integrators are analytically equivalent, they might still have different numerical properties because of numerical conditioning issues.
 Even more to the point, Lagrangian variational integrators cannot always be constructed when the underlying Hamiltonian is degenerate, and in that situation, Hamiltonian variational integrators are the more natural choice.
-In the next section we examine a transformation commonly used to construct variable time-step symplectic integrators, which in most cases of interest results in a degenerate Hamiltonian.
-Our approach is to apply Hamiltonian variational integrators to the resulting transformed Hamiltonian system.
+Depending on the form of the Hamiltonian and the method used to design the corresponding approximate discrete Hamiltonian, one of the Type II or Type III approaches might be more convenient than the other, in the sense that it might allow for an explicit algorithm or might allow for higher-order methods given some constraints on the type of methods permitted.
+In Section \ref{AdaptiveSection}, we will examine a transformation commonly used to construct variable time-step symplectic integrators, which results in a degenerate Hamiltonian in most cases of interest, such as the optimization application considered in Section \ref{OptimizationSection}.
+We will apply Hamiltonian variational integrators to the resulting transformed Hamiltonian system.
+For the optimization application presented in Section \ref{OptimizationSection}, we will prefer Type II Hamiltonian Taylor variational integrators to their Type III analogues, and this choice will be justified carefully based on the order and explicitness of the resulting methods. \\